yanir75/Java-Elevator-Algorithm/README.md

 **Online Algorithm:**

-1. First divide into 3 cases: flag 0 , flag 1 and flag 2.
+1. First divide into 3 cases: flag 0, flag 1 and flag 2.

-   -Flag 0 will be designed for a case in which the building has only one Elevator.
+   - Flag 0 will be designed for a case in which the building has only one Elevator.

-   -Flag 1 is designed for a building with slow Elevators and a high amount of floors.
+   - Flag 1 is designed for a building with slow Elevators and a high amount of floors.

-   -Flag 2 is designed for a building with fast Elevators or a decent amount of floors.
+   - Flag 2 is designed for a building with fast Elevators or a decent amount of floors.

 2. Flag 0 will check if there is a stop in between the calls and pick them up otherwise it will complete its’ existing route.